ProteinsWebTeam/interpro-docs/docs/browse.rst

 corresponding to the selection is displayed and the url is update to reflect the change.
 The isoform matches can also be viewed side by side with the consensus protein sequence by clicking on the split icon |split| after selecting an isoform.

+When available, GO terms associated to InterPro entries and PANTHER families are displayed at the bottom of the page.
+GO terms provide information about Biological processes, Molecular function and Cellular components.

 .. |split| image:: images/browse_pages/split_icon.png
   :alt: Split icon